-Grilled Squid Mango Salad is filled with fresh Asian flavors of mango, lime juice, jalapeno, ginger and herbs.
-Together, they make a delicious easy, healthy summer salad in about 15 minutes.
+Grilled Squid (calamari) Mango Salad is filled with fresh Asian flavors of mango, lime juice, jalapeno, and ginger.
+A delicious, easy, healthy summer salad in about 15 minutes.

 When you think of grilling, a sizzling burger might come to mind.
 Or a pork chop.